Integrating Eros, Loving With Kink and/or Poly

 People with spicy eroticism face many additional challenges in loving, inner and from the outside.
 Perhaps most important, persons with stigmatized gender or sexuality have learned to despise their sexual desires long before they are old enough to realize they enjoy spice over vanilla.
 Sexual shame, the inward face of stigma, is a wedge that cleaves eros from intimacy.
 In youth, stigma is internalized as shame.
 In adulthood, with work, stigma is externalized as pride, then pride softens into love.

 This workshop requires work.
 Participants are asked to commit to all 8 sessions, do homework, be prepared, be open to deeply exploring their connection of eros to intimacy, and to support others doing the same work.

 There will be lectures that require attention, homework to do, self-assessment tools to complete and share, and the expectation to participate in the group process.

 Many skills of group participation mirror skills of intimate loving: openness, risking vulnerability, reflecting the other, empathy, validating, and the art of complaining without being critical.
 These skills will be coached in the context of a deep exploration of what eros and intimacy means for each group member.

 John McConnell PhD is both a Psychologist (PSY10673) and a Marriage and Family Therapist (MFT23675).
 His office is in Hillcrest.
 John has 30 years’ professional experience working with diverse sexualities and genders, and is active in the community.
-His work is humanistic, psychodynamic, attachment-based, and informed by control-mastery theory (CMT).
-He has advanced training in Imago Therapy and is a registered Emotionally Focused Therapist (EFT).
+His work is humanistic, psycho-dynamic, attachment-based, and informed by control-mastery theory.
+Control Mastery Theory theory was developed by Dr. Joseph Weiss the San Francisco Psychoanalytic Institute (C/MT).
+He has advanced training in Imago Therapy, The Gottman Couples Method, and is a registered Emotionally Focused Therapist (EFT).